 Applicants declaring a disability

-The university follows the good practice guidelines of the Department of Work and Pensions 'Two Ticks Positive about Disabled People' scheme.
-This means that all those declaring a registered disability are offered an interview as long as they have the minimal entry requirements and achieve a score on or above the 70% centile on the screening task.
+The university promotes inclusivity by ensuring that applicants declaring a registered disability are offered an interview as long as they have the minimal entry requirements and achieve our threshold score in the screening task.
 Applicants with a disability are encouraged to contact the programme in advance so we can provide appropriate support in all their contacts with us.
 When students declare a disability at any stage of the programme, they are offered support tailored to their needs.
 The Lancaster DClinPsy Programme is committed to making reasonable adjustments to supporting candidates with a disability in achieving the HPC's standards of proficiency for practitioner clinical psychologists.
 Please see the HCPC's Disabled Person's Guide to becoming a Health Professional.

 Applicants declaring a disability are surveyed after the selection event to gauge the success of our efforts.
 In 2015, 21 applicants disclosed a disability in the survey.
 However, disability disclosures are logged at application stage with 49 declaring a disability, 23 of whom were invited to interview, and 8 of whom were offered places.

 Action: Applicants for clinical training at Lancaster will continue to be surveyed after the event and particular attention paid to making adjustments to arrangements for those declaring a disability which support them in demonstrating their competence and values.